Book

 • Fluid buildup in the stomach area, called ascites.

-• Swollen veins in your esophagus, or esophageal varices, which can rupture and bleed.
+• Swollen veins in the esophagus, called esophageal varices, which can rupture and bleed.

 • Confusion, sleepiness and slurred speech, also called hepatic encephalopathy.

-• Overactive spleen, or hypersplenism, which can cause too few blood platelets.
+• Overactive spleen, known as hypersplenism, which can cause too few blood platelets.

 • Liver cancer.